Friends of Woodthorpe Grange Park 2018

 From 1889 until 1900 the line enjoyed its heyday and was certainly at its busiest.
 The trams had not yet arrived on the scene, let alone the motorcar, and for just over 10 years the line was the direct route to the city of Nottingham which it set out to be.

 1891: Henry Ashwell sells Woodthorpe Grange to Edward Parry.
-In the same year Bagthorpe Prison on Perry Road was opened for the reception of 206 males and 31 females.
+In the same year Bagthorpe Prison on Perry Road was opened for the reception of 200 males.
+In 1894 a new block opened to accommodate 40 female prisoners.
+In 1930, the prison closed and was reopened as a Borstal institution in 1932.
+In 1950 it reverted back to being a prison, but this time as a maximum security prison.

 15 July 1892: The Bagthorpe Isolation Hospital (Heathfield Hospital) is opened by the Mayor of Nottingham.
 In attendance was Miss Dickinson, the hospitals first Matron and Dr Wynne, the Assistant Medical Officer.